SymfonyCasts/vue/sfcasts/ep2/cart-structure.md

 # Cart Structure

-Coming soon...

-All right.

-Time to start rendering some products properly.
-Now, instead of just adding more logic right here to actually print out more cart details, you know, each card detail is actually going to contain quite a few things, including a quantity box and also a remove from cart button.
-So I'm actually going to stay going to create a component so that renters, each individual cart item to do that in the assets components directory, let's create a new new directory called shopping cart.
-I'll actually put a few components in here over the next few minutes.
-And then for this one, I'm going to do something different here.
-I'm actually going to go to new and then search for viewed, create a new view components.
-Let's call this one cart dash

-Item.
-So cool.

-That generates a basic view structure for me though.
-It does look a little bit different than our component Norma does.
-So let's clean it up.
-I'm going to start by adding a div and then inside of here a class, but I'm going to set the class to colon class and set this to an array

-For two reasons.

-First, I know that I'm going to need some costume styles.
-So I'm going to use a style that component right now, so I can send it, have some, a component class down here.
-And then I also know that this is going to need to be a row, and I'm going to give it a little extra padding before I finished the template down here in our component.
-Let's get us a better name, first

-Shopping cart item.
-And then,

-And because this is going to be rendering an individual cart item, we are going to need a add props with an item prop.
-This will be typed object,

-Correct and required.
-True.
-Perfect.
+We now have *all* the cart data we need to *properly* render the products.
+For each item, we're going to print out *quite* a few details, including price, quantity box and a "remove from cart" button.
+To keep things organized, let's create a new component that will render each item.

+In the `assets/components/` directory, create a new folder called `shopping-cart`.
+This time, to create the component, I'll do something a bit different: right click on `shopping-cart`, search for "Vue" and select "Vue component".
+Call it `cart-item`.

+## Creating the cart-item Component

+Ok!
+This generates a basic Vue structure... though it *does* look a bit different than how we normally do things.
+PhpStorm *does* let you customize these templates, if you want to improve this.

+Let's clean things up.
+Start by adding a div with a `class` attribute.
+But make it dynamic with `:class` set to an array so that we can reference a modular class - `$style.component` - but also give it a `row` class and extra padding.
+We'll add the `component` style in a minute.

+Next, in the component itself, give it a better name, like `ShoppingCartItem`.
+Then, because this will render an *individual* cart item, allow that object to be passed to us by adding a `props` key with `item` inside.
+This will be an object and `required: true`.

-So we're going to pass into here is the complete cart item.
-The thing that we're looping over inside of our shopping cart.
-So we know that this is a product key and a color key, and also a quantity heat.
-So I'm going to print out in here just to see if it's working.
-We can print out item.product.name,
+What we're going to pass into this component will be the "complete cart item", the thing that we're looping over inside of `shopping-cart`.
+We know that this has `product`, `color` and `quantity` properties.

-Finally at the bottom instead of style scope, we're using module styles.
-So I'll say style module.
-And also we've been using Lang SCSS as the language I'll paste in some basic styling down here to give our component a border bottom.
-Okay, perfect.
-Now we could go ahead and use this directly inside of shopping cart dot view.
-We could actually do a V4 right here and render these cart items, but instead I'm actually going to create another component.
-That's kind of between shopping cart, that view in cart item dot view, and this is going to contain the act in the entire item list itself.
-So there's going to be kind of one component around all of these items.
-Now creating this middle component is not necessary.
-It's up to you.
-I'm doing it for two reasons.
-First, eventually on our shopping cart page, we're going to add the ability to hide the entire cart item list and instead show a shop, uh, a checkout form.

-So having the entire list inside one component, it's going to make it easier and, uh, to hide and show.
-The other reason is it's just going to keep our shopping cart, uh, cleaner, um, because we were able to isolate all this looping and cart item logic into another component.
-So anyways, in the shopping cart directory, let's create a new index dot view and then I'll paste in a basic template.
-So you can see this takes in an items array, and I've already had the little VF here to see if the item items are empty, that we can have.
-The, your part is empty message.
+In the new template, start by printing `item.product.name`.

+Finally, at the bottom, instead of scoped styles, we're using module styles and `lang="scss"`.
+I'll paste in some basic styles that give each item a bottom border.

+## Creating the Cart "list" Component

+Awesome!
+We *could* use this new component directly inside of `shopping-cart.vue`: we would `v-for` over this component.

+And, that would be fine.
+But I'm going to create *another* component that's between `shopping-cart` and `cart-item`: it's job will be to render the entire "cart list", including the "your cart is empty message".
+You don't *have* to do this... but because the `shopping-cart` component is going to get more and more complex - including eventually rendering a checkout form - this will help keep things organized.

+In the `shopping-cart/` directory, create a new `index.vue`.
+I'll paste in a basic template.
+This receives an `items` array and it already has a `v-if` to show the "you cart is empty" message if there are no items.

-All we need to
+All *we* need to do is loop *over* those items and render `cart-item`.

-Now is do a V4 that renders the cart item.
-So let's start by importing that in import shopping cart item from ATT /components /shopping cart /cart dot dash item, and then add the components key down here with that shopping cart item inside.
-So now up here, we're actually going to do before, directly on the shopping cart item.
-So we can say shopping cart items

-And then V dash four equals.

-And I'm gonna use that same long syntax we usually for, which is item, comma index in items.
-And the reason we're doing that remember is because our cart, each item doesn't really have a unique key yet.
-So for the key down here right now, we're saying colon key = index.
-That's not an ideal solution, but I'll talk about that soon.
-Then finally, each shopping, our item needs an item prop.
-So we'll pass colon item equals

-Item.
-Okay,
+Start by importing that component: `import ShoppingCartItem` from `@/components/shopping-cart/cart-item`.
+Then add a `components` key and pop that inside.

+Up in the template, we can use the `v-for` *directly* on that component:
+`<shopping-cart-item` then `v-for=` with the long syntax: `(item, index) in items`.
+The reason we're doing *that* is each item in the cart does *not* have a unique key yet.
+So, temporarily, we will say `:key=index`.
+That's not ideal, but we'll improve it soon.
+Finally, pass the required prop: `:item="item"`

-This component is ready.
-Let's go use it in shopping cart down.
-And the imports let's import
+Ok!
+This component is ready!
+LEt's use it in the `shopping-cart`.
+Import it:

-Shopping cart list

-From at /components /shopping cart.
-Then I will add shopping cart list to the components.

-Bye-bye

-We can simplify a bunch.
-We don't need any of this div here, but we do need to be careful because remember the complete cart variable is not available instantly.
-So we can say shopping cart list then inside of that, we need a V if, so this only renders, if we actually have a complete cart, One prop that this needs is items set to complete card, that items.

-Yeah, let's try it move over and
+`import ShoppingCartList` from `@/components/shopping-cart`, add that to the `components` option and... now we can simplify a *lot*.
+Remove this entire div and replace it with `<shopping-cart-list`.
+Oh, but we need to be careful: the `completeCart` variable is *not* available until after some AJAX calls.
+So add `v-if="completeCart"` and *then* pass in the prop: `:items=completeCart.items`.

+Time to try this thing out!
+Find your browser and... got it!
+It doesn't look like much yet, but we have a flexible component structure we can use to add more features, while managing complexity.

-Perfect.
-It doesn't look a lot better yet, but you can already see it has some structure.
-And we now have a really clean place to render a lot of things, uh, and its own component while keeping things clean.
-But first in our index component, it does kind of bother me that we're still using just the index from the array as the key.
-And this could cause rendering problems when updating items in the list.
-So let's fix that next and we'll finally make this page look really good.
+But before we get there, in `index.vue`, it *does* bother me that we're still using the `index` from the array as the `key` in `v-for`.
+This... "might" be ok... but it could cause rendering problems when updating items in the list.
+Next: let's fix that and then render more stuff for each cart item.